100 Famous Logos: Design Lessons & Brand Strategy for 2026

 Three simple blocks.
 Authoritative, impartial, and instantly recognisable.

 - The Fact: The BBC has used a block-style logo since the 1950s.
-The current version, with straightened, simplified blocks, was designed by Martin Lambie-Nairn in 1997 to work better on digital screens.
+The current version, featuring straightened and simplified blocks, was designed by Martin Lambie-Nairn in 1997 to improve readability on digital screens.

 - My Take: This logo is the epitome of public service broadcasting.
 It’s not flashy.
 It’s not emotional.
 It’s just solid, stable, and trustworthy.
-It's a design that is built to last and to be impartial.
+It’s a design built to last and remain impartial.

 - Lesson for You: Sometimes the purpose of a logo is to get out of the way.
 A simple, neutral container can let your content speak for itself.